Dexamethasone Suppression Tests

 Yes.
 While a lack of suppression to dexamethasone injection is supportive of Cushing's disease, animals with chronic medical conditions and those in other stressful situations may also fail to suppress.

-Therefore, it is important that other medical conditions be ruled out by screening tests that may include additional blood tests, urine tests, and abdominal ultrasound; and that the patient shows strong supportive clinical signs consistent with Cushing's disease before dexamethasone suppression testing is undertaken.
+Therefore, it is important that other medical conditions be ruled out by screening tests that may include additional blood tests, urine tests, and abdominal ultrasound.
+It is also important that the patient shows strong, supportive clinical signs consistent with Cushing's disease before dexamethasone suppression testing is undertaken.

 Why does it matter which type of Cushing's disease the pet has?